zenml-io/zenml/docs/book/introduction/whats_zenml.md

 ![Before and after ZenML](../assets/sam-side-by-side-full-text.png)

-ZenML is created for data science / machine learning teams that are not only engaged in training models, but also in putting them out in production.
+ZenML is created for data science and machine learning teams that are not only engaged in training models, but also in putting them out in production.
 Production can mean many things, but examples could be:

 * If you are using a model to generate analysis periodically for any business process.